orassayag/nextjs-blog/README.md

 # Next.js Blog

 Built in October 2020.
 A workflow tutorial from the official site of Next.js.
-Tutorial code from the official Next.js site: https://nextjs.org/learn/basics/create-nextjs-app
+The tutorial code from the official Next.js site: https://nextjs.org/learn/basics/create-nextjs-app

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).